apple/servicetalk/servicetalk-examples/src/main/java/io/servicetalk/examples/http/README.md

 - [MetaDataDemoServer](metadata/MetaDataDemoServer.java) - A server that provides greetings in various languages.
 - [MetaDataDemoClient](metadata/MetaDataDemoClient.java) - A client that requests greetings in various languages.

+This example uses the [blocking + aggregated](#blocking--aggregated) API, as the metadata API is the same across all the HTTP APIs.

 ### Service Composition

 An advanced example which demonstrates a composition of various ServiceTalks services in one application.